Baptistemontan/leptos_i18n/docs/book/src/usage/07_router.md

 > _note_: the number of segments must be the same for all locales or a runtime error will be thrown.
 Empty segments don't count, meaning `segment_path_name = "path"` for English, and `segment_path_name = ""` for French will create an error.

+> _note_: Only static segments are supported, you can not have `seg = "some/:path"` and expect a param segment to be created.

 ## Caveat

 If you have a layout like this: